 Other characteristics to look for in a sober living home include its location and treatment philosophy.
 Since it’s important to avoid places that remind you of your substance of choice, choosing a sober living home in an area where you didn’t use or acquire drugs is a great idea.

-Finding a Sober Living Home Today
+Finding a Sober Living Home Today at The District

 When considering characteristics to look for in a sober living home, it’s important to remember that recovery takes time.
-Our programs provide you the education and tools necessary to navigate recovery, while sober living homes help you adjust to life after discharge.
+Our addiction programs provide you the education and tools necessary to navigate recovery, while sober living homes help you adjust to life after discharge.
 If you would like to find out more about your sober living options, call us today at 844.287.8506.